pythonanywhere/help_pages/articles/DebuggingImportError.md

 ##Python version mismatch

-If you manually install packages with pip (in the userspace), the packages will be installed in a specific directory like /home/your_username/.local/lib/python3.8 .
-You can easily import modules on that folder and you can also manually run the wsgi file succesfully.
+If you manually install packages with pip, the packages will be installed *only* for the specific Python version that you specified when installing them.
+For example, if you install a package like this:

+    pip3.8 install --user foo

+...then the package `foo` will only be installed for Python 3.8.

-But if you configure your web application to run under another version of Python, for example Bottle with Python 3.7, it will not be able to see that folder and the import will fail.
+That means that if your website is configured to use a different Python version (say, 3.7) on the "Web" page, it will not be able to use the `foo` package.

+This can be confusing, because if you are running code elsewhere using Python 3.8, it will work.
+That's why it's important to make sure that you use the right version of Python when running your WSGI file in the "Can you run the wsgi file itself?" section above.